-The traditional concept of marketing has always been to ‘build creative’ (your campaign and messaging) and then ‘buy eyeballs’ (media placements like television ads).
+The traditional marketing concept has always been to ‘build creative’ (your campaign and messaging) and then ‘buy eyeballs’ (media placements like television ads).
 Proactive outreach (engaging one-on-one with a potential customer) hasn’t normally been included in the marketing approach as it is resource-intensive and usually reserved for the sales team.
 With the proliferation of social media, it is now effective for marketing teams to engage proactive outreach as part of the marketing mix.
-Below we discuss how social media outreach can provide a connection with your potential customers while reaching higher conversion rates than broadcast marketing techniques ever could.
+Below we discuss how social media outreach can connect with your potential customers while reaching higher conversion rates than broadcast marketing techniques ever could.

 Marketing Strategies Often Confused With Outreach